Munjoy Hill: Geography

-Though less than a mile from the heart of downtown Portland and Interstate Highway 295, Munjoy Hill is relatively free of traffic.
-While densely settled, it is almost exclusively residential and due to the shape of the peninsula it is isolated from the major commuter routes.
-Congress Street, downtown Portland's main artery, ends quietly at the Eastern Promenade.
+While densely settled, it is largely residential and, due to the shape of the peninsula, it is isolated from the major commuter routes.
+Congress Street, downtown Portland's main artery, ends quietly at Eastern Promenade.
 Washington Avenue, crossing from the other side of Back Cove, might be considered the boundary of the neighborhood, with Fox Street and India Street areas merging into the downtown and Bayside areas.

 The most significant land feature of Munjoy Hill is Eastern Promenade, a park designed by the Olmsted Brothers design firm, as was Baxter Boulevard, which rings part of Back Cove.
-This Olmsted park has water vistas wrapping from the sunset view at the Loring memorial above the shore for over a mile to a sunrise view over the Calendar Islands of Casco Bay and Portland Head Light, and ending at Fort Allen Park with a full sweep of Portland Harbor.
+This Olmsted park has water vistas wrapping from the sunset view at the Loring Memorial above the shore for over a mile, to a sunrise view over the Casco Bay and Portland Head Light, and ending at Fort Allen Park with a full sweep of Portland Harbor.
 The park includes a series of broad rolling fields, public gardens, monuments, playgrounds and ball courts on top of the bluff and, along the waterfront, East End Beach, picnic areas, and a municipal boat launch.
-The Maine Narrow Gauge Railroad Co. & Museum operates 2-foot gauge steam and diesel tourist trains along the Casco Bay shore of the peninsula.
-The shoreway trail, which begins in South Portland, runs next to the railroad line and connects with the Baxter Boulevard trail, all suitable for walking, running, and cycling.
+The Maine Narrow Gauge Railroad Co. & Museum operates two-foot gauge steam and diesel tourist trains along the Casco Bay shore of the peninsula.
+The Eastern Promenade Trail, which begins in South Portland, runs next to the railroad line and connects with the Back Cove Trail, all suitable for walking, running, and cycling.
 The small public beach is a favorite of kayakers, families, and, after 5 PM, dog owners and their pets.
-The launch is often used to ferry heavy equipment to the city's outlying islands, including Peaks, Little Diamond and Great Diamond Islands.
+The launch is often used to ferry heavy equipment to the city's outlying islands.
 Near the northern end of the Eastern Promenade, a monument to Korean War pilot Charles J. Loring, Jr. offers sunset viewing over Back Cove, plus an occasional glimpse of Mount Washington, about 70 mi away in New Hampshire's White Mountains.
-Another park, Fort Sumner Park (also known as Standpipe Park), on North Street, offers views of downtown.

-The East End Beach is a small beach on the eastern side of Munjoy Hill.
+East End Beach is a small beach on the eastern side of Munjoy Hill.